Learn how to tell the difference between latex and oil based paint, as well how to fix it.

-I had a completely different post I was planning to share with you today but real life happened and I felt the need to share it here.
+This post was written from experience.
 This blog has always been a place to inspire you to tackle your own home projects.
 I believe it’s just as important for you to learn from my mistakes as well.

-If you follow me on Instagram and you have watched my recent instastories you know we are getting all new carpet in our house.
-This includes the master suite and entire second level.
+When the house was getting all new carpet I decided to paint the trim first.
+The carpet was being installed in the master suite and entire second level of the house.
 This was a great time for me to paint all of the trim work.
 No need to take a chance with new carpet, right?

-I decided to go with a paint I love, Olympic One Paint + Primer, interior latex paint semi gloss.
+I decided to go with Olympic One Paint + Primer, interior latex paint semi gloss.
 It doesn’t smell bad, it’s affordable, and covers very well.

 Now for the disaster part.

 - 9 times out of 10 professional painters will paint all trim work with oil based paint.

 - You can’t paint latex paint directly over oil based paint BUT you can use water based primer over oil based paint, so prime first

 - Did we have oil based paint, since we didn’t build this house I was unsure?
 (I had already painted the laundry room trim with latex paint a couple of years ago with no issue.)

 Here is what I discovered

 - We in fact do have oil based paint.